MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P7-Setting-Up-Collisions/content.md

 >

 You want the button to be visible when the bunny dies, let's look at how we implement our game over scenario.
 It would be really useful to know the current state of the game.
-Has the game started, is the player dead e.t.c ?
+Has the game started, is the player dead etc?

 #Game State

-State management is a great way to do this, just look intp the `MSButtonNode` code above.
+State management is a great way to do this, take a look at `MSButtonNode.swift`.
 A `state` property is used to track if the button is `Active,Hidden or Selected`.

 For the *GameScene* class it would be great to know if the game state is either `Active` or `GameOver`.